A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Hans Von Koenigsmarck

-Count Hans Adolf Erwein Max Von Koenigsmarck (b.1865) was a German army officer who wrote about the markhor in the Hirpora reserve of Kashmir.
+Count Hans Adolf Erwein Max Von Koenigsmarck (b.1865) was a German army officer who travelled extensively in India and wrote about the markhor in the Hirpora reserve of Kashmir.

 The Markhor: Sport In Cashmere by Hans Von Koenigsmarck (1910)